Monitoring job history and errors

 - The destination field is missing.

-- You don't have permissions to a saved search, production, or destination workspace.
+- You do not have permissions to a saved search, production, or destination workspace.

 - The destination field has missing child object data.